mesaque/wp-update-manager/plugins_payed/audio-and-video-player/readme.txt

 * Corrects the controls depending of size of the media player.
 * Corrects an issue with the m4a files extension.

+= 1.0.4 =

+* Modifies the insertion of the styles.

+= 1.0.3 =

+* Allows to insert the shortcode of the player in a Text Widget to display the players in the website's sidebar.
+* Escapes all attributes and insertion and update queries to prevent possible vulnerabilities.

 = 1.0.2 =

 * Displays the shortcodes in the players settings, to allow copy the shortcode, and paste it in the content editor of pages.

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.4 =

-* Displays the shortcodes in the players settings, to allow copy the shortcode, and paste it in the content editor of pages.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://www.tsplayer.com/support